simply-TOOBASED/ctf-writeups/2018/CSAW CTF 2018 Finals/Web/NekoCat/README.md

 ![Imgur](https://i.imgur.com/KEb29NL.png)

 We have successfully obtained the admin's cookies, but what do we do with this now?
-Also take note with value of the `Referer` header:
+Also take note of the value of the `Referer` header:

 ```
 Referer: http://127.0.0.1:5000/post?id=20809&instance=cf665777-b943-42ad-bf5e-332f8fc7d2ed
 ```

 The ip address is `127.0.0.1`!
 This means the admin is running localhost, so we can abuse this to access `/flaginfo`!
-Looking at app.py again:
+Looking at [app.py](https://github.com/DDOS-Attacks/ctf-writeups/blob/master/2018/CSAW%20CTF%202018%20Finals/Web/NekoCat/app.py) again:

 ```python
 def get_post_preview(url):